ToolJet/ToolJet/docs/docs/setup/env-vars.md

 ### Enable Cookie Forwarding to REST API (Optional)

-By default, ToolJet server does not forward cookies to the REST API.
-If you want to forward cookies to the REST API, set the environment variable `FORWARD_RESTAPI_COOKIES` to `true`.
+By default, the ToolJet server does not forward cookies along with the REST API requests.
+You can enable this functionality by setting the `FORWARD_RESTAPI_COOKIES` environment variable to `true`.
+This option is available only in the self-hosted version of ToolJet.

 | variable                | description                                                  |
 | ----------------------- | ------------------------------------------------------------ |